cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/settings.md

 This setting causes the navigation to automatically hide when the emulated devices launches on startup.

+### Reduce animation

+This setting disables several animations that can cause lag on Safari (iOS and MacOS).
+It is enabled by default in Safari on MacOS.

 ### Show Statistics

 This overlays the grafitti area with a collection of performance statistics.